Two tax benefits are available to adoptive parents: the adoption credit and the adoption benefits exclusion.

 Moved, or will move, to the United States

-Prospective adoptive parents must also have filed an Application for Determination of Suitability to Adopt a Child.
-The application must both:
+Prospective adoptive parents must also have filed Form I-800A: Application for Determination of Suitability to Adopt a Child.
+The application must be both of these:

-If you meet all requirements of the safe harbor, you can rely on the safe harbor when you assert that the adoption of the foreign child is finalized.
+If you meet all the requirements, you can rely on the safe harbor when you claim the finality of the adoption.

 The IRS won’t challenge the finality of foreign adoptions finalized in a Hague Convention country other than the United States in the tax year that either: